-Honestly, that’s a, that’s a such a huge point.
-A) we’re talking about context switching, right?
+Galen Low: Honestly, that's a such a huge point.
+A) we're talking about context switching, right?
 Inefficiency of context, switching meetings, or getting pinged on teams or Slack or whatever are equally as distracting.

-I think that’s a good, uh, like it’s a good point and segwaying into, you know, what you talked about in your article about setting clear communication protocols.
-Um, and you know, we’ve been talking this whole time about iterations, right?
-And we’re not going to get it right the first time.
+Galen Low: I think that's a good, like it's a good point and segwaying into, you know, what you talked about in your article about setting clear communication protocols.
+And you know, we've been talking this whole time about iterations, right?
+And we're not going to get it right the first time.

-Um, we might never get it right.
-Maybe it’s a journey.
-Um, and it’s always going to be maybe a little bit fluid.
-So I’m just wondering what advice you might have for teams where just trying to figuring out, just trying to figure out what works and what doesn’t.
-And they’re trying to figure this out in real time, but they want to set clear communication protocols, but at the same time, the landscape’s changing all the time.
+We might never get it right.
+Maybe it's a journey.
+And it's always going to be maybe a little bit fluid.
+So I'm just wondering what advice you might have for teams where just trying to figuring out, just trying to figure out what works and what doesn't.
+And they're trying to figure this out in real time, but they want to set clear communication protocols, but at the same time, the landscape's changing all the time.

-So I think another part of that is like a lot of organizations have these unwritten rules about how to communicate that we don’t cautify.
-Um, so if you’re using instant messenger, you may think I have to respond instantly, but maybe you don’t, um, or an email demands a response within, I don’t know, a certain amount of time, but maybe that’s not the case.
+So I think another part of that is like a lot of organizations have these unwritten rules about how to communicate that we don't cautify.
+So if you're using instant messenger, you may think I have to respond instantly, but maybe you don't, or an email demands a response within, I don't know, a certain amount of time, but maybe that's not the case.
 Right?

-Um, and if there’s, and maybe there’s some sort of candidate for when something becomes a workflow, you know, as it becomes more used more often, maybe it’s a candidate to be automated, right?
-Um, and we keep it at some ideas list.
+And if there's, and maybe there's some sort of candidate for when something becomes a workflow, you know, as it becomes more used more often, maybe it's a candidate to be automated, right? and we keep it at some ideas list.
 And then when we have time, we add, add that to our list of things to automate.